renarena/aesopPlayer/PRIVACY.md

 # Privacy Policy

-By using the Aesop Player app (the "App") you consent to the collection and processing of data concerning your use of the App in accordance with this privacy policy.
+By using the Aesop Player app (the "App") you can consent to the collection and processing of data concerning your use of the App in accordance with this privacy policy.

 ## Data collection and processing

-The App automatically collects certain usage and device data for the purpose of improving the App and its user experience.
+The App optionally automatically collects certain usage and device data for the purpose of improving the App and its user experience.

-The following data is collected when you use the App:
+During application initialization, or later from the main Settings screen, you can authorize limited data collection.
+Assuming you have authorized it, the following data is collected when you use the App.
+If you have not authorized it, no data is collected or transmitted.

 ### Usage information

-This includes but is not limited to information about how often the App is being used or which application features are used etc. This data contains no personally identifiable information and it is processed by a third party service Flurry Analytics.
+This includes but is not limited to information about how often the App is being used or which application features are used, etc. This data contains no personally identifiable information and it is processed by the third party service Firebase Analytics (a part of Google).
+Only Firebase Analytics retains any of this information.
+User provided variable information (for example, book titles) is never uploaded.

 ### Stability monitoring

 This is data about application errors that cause the application to stop (so called "crashes").
-Whenever such error occurs data about the application state at that moment is collected.
-This data is processed by a third party service Crashlytics.
+Whenever such an error occurs data about the application state at that moment is collected.
+This data is processed by the third party service Firebase Crashlytics (a part of Google).
+Only Firebase Crashlytics retains any of this information.
+User provided variable information (for example, book titles) is never uploaded.

 ### Device data